 Medication administration requires concentration from the nursing staff to reduce the risk of medication errors occurring.
-If you see them performing this round we ask that you or your visitors do not disturb them.
-Other staff will be available within the area to provide assistance.
+If you see them performing this round, we ask that you or your visitors do not disturb them.
+Other staff will be available in the area to assist.